Skip links and keyboard navigation

 • family history of delayed puberty or hypogonadism.
 History of chronic ill health or any medications

-• reproductive features (hirsutism, infertility and pregnancy complications), and
+• reproductive features (hirsutism, infertility, and pregnancy complications), and

 • metabolic implications (insulin resistance, metabolic syndrome, IGT, T2DM and potentially CVD)

-Infertility include
+Infertility includes:

 • History of